Effects of Earthquakes & Volcanoes (Cambridge (CIE) IGCSE Geography)

 • Primary effects are those that occur directly from an earthquake or volcanic eruption.
 For example, buildings collapsing is a direct result of the earthquake ground shaking.

-• Secondary effects are those things which result from the primary hazards.
-For example, fires caused by gas mains which have fractured.
+• Secondary effects are those things that result from the primary hazards.
+For example, fires caused by gas mains that have fractured.

 [5 Mark]